-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

-(This post contains spoilers for Sunday’s finale episode of Game of Thrones, ‘The Iron Throne,” and the series as a whole.)
+(This post contains spoilers for Sunday’s episode of Game of Thrones, “The Iron Throne,” and for the series as a whole.)

-Game of Thrones has now passed into history, following the airing of the series finale on HBO Sunday night.
-The series ended with Daenerys Targaryen dead, the Iron Throne destroyed, Jon Snow exiled north of the Wall, Arya Stark sailing West of Westeros, Bran Stark the unlikely new ruler of Westeros, with Sansa Stark declared Queen of the North.
+Game of Thrones has now passed into history following the airing of the series finale on HBO Sunday night.
+The series ended with Daenerys Targaryen dead, the Iron Throne destroyed, Jon Snow exiled north of The Wall, Arya Stark sailing West of Westeros, Bran Stark as the unlikely new ruler of Westeros, and Sansa Stark declared to be Queen of the North.

-The episode wrapped up many of the series’ loose ends, while leaving others of them open.
-There was counsel that elected a new king, Samwell Tarly attemping to introduce democracy to Westeros (and getting laughed at for his troubles) and also leaving a water bottle next to his feet that made it into one shot, per The Inquisitr.
+The episode wrapped up many of the series’ loose ends, while leaving others open.
+A council elected a new king, and Samwell Tarly attempted to introduce democracy to Westeros — getting laughed at for his troubles.
+John Bradley, who portrays Samwell Tarly, also made an error by leaving a water bottle next to his feet — one that made it into a shot — per The Inquisitr.

-Fans of the series can argue over whether the series ended on a disappointing note or not, as well as whether the finale was true to the series as a whole.
-As has often been the case, fans of Game of Thrones coped with the end of the series by creating memes.
+As The Inquisitr detailed, fans of the series are currently arguing over whether the show ended on a disappointing note or not, as well as whether the finale was true to the series as a whole.
+In the end, fans of Game of Thrones coped with the end of the series by creating memes.

+One popular meme concerned itself with Bran Stark’s surprising rise to power.

 Bran Stark pic.twitter.com/GW1zmQN8ta